Martin Luther King, Hillview and Rancho Medanos Junior High Schools

 - Educate middle school students about issues surrounding single-use plastic bags

 All the science teachers in three middle schools came together to educate students about plastic grocery bags.
 Teachers worked with the city government to sponsor a project where each student was given a reusable bag.
 The students decorated their reusable bags with eco-friendly messages and pledged to communicate to five other people the issues surrounding the use of plastic grocery bags.
-In addition, every science class engaged in a lesson about plastics in the watershed.
+In addition, every science class engaged in a lesson about plastic in the watershed.
 This project reached over 3,000 students in the city of Pittsburg, California, and many more through the communication pledge.

 Read more about this project at contracostatimes.com.